Influence of Caste System in Clothing – Ancient India

 “Sudras who live according to the law, shall each month shave (their heads).”
 (Manusmriti 5.140)

-Ramayana and Mahabharata are compiled over a period of six hundred years and the writing was completed by 300 CE – 400 CE.
+Compilation of Ramayana and Mahabharata are completed in this period.
 Ramayana and Mahabharata are compiled as Itihasa (Sanskrit: History) whereas Purnas narrate the interactions of Vedic gods with people and demons.
-The early Puranas like Markandeya Purana, Matsya Purana, Vayu Purana and Vishnu Purana are roughly compiled from 250 CE to 500 CE.
-Few other Puranas written in this era like Brahmanda Purana, Vamana Purana and Kurma Purana and Linga Purana are completed till around 850 CE – 1200 CE.
 Early Puranas were written in retaliation to popularity of Buddhism, with intent to reach out to the masses including tribals through simple story telling.
 However the Dharmashastra (treaties of Dharma) compiled in this period ordered the Vedic knowledge to be exclusively retained only within upper-caste community members, who will be allowed to marry only within upper-caste community.

 The epics and Purnas weren’t written by a single author but many, and further edited and reedited by several other authors – however the authors were all Brahmins.
 While the non-Brahmins worshipped even Yakshas by late Vedic period (which made no intellectual sense to Indra-centric Vedic knowledge), Brahma, Vishnu, and Shiva emerge as the new popular gods under the new Puranic religion.